FindHotel/auto-snapshot/README.md

 # Deployment to AWS

-You can then make a test deployment to AWS using:
+You can make a test deployment to AWS using:

 ```bash
 make create